Master of Sport Science

 Project or dissertation

-Students can go on to study a PhD in Health Sciences or Biological Sciences.
+You can go on to study a Doctor of Philosophy (PhD) in Health Sciences.

 - Sports Scientist/Strength and Conditioning Specialist positions in professional sport, working with teams or individual athletes, or in national and international sporting organisations